 - Do resistance training, like lifting weights to increase muscle mass and bone density.
 When eating at a calorie deficit, our body signals to lower muscle protein synthesis.
 One way we offset this is by eating more protein.
 But what’s even more critical is doing resistance training.
 That’s because resistance training is even more powerful at stimulating the process of muscle protein synthesis.
 Without resistance training, you’ll lose muscle in a calorie deficit.
 Lifting weights will be the stimulus your body needs to keep the muscle, and the protein you eat is needed to fulfill the order.
 The good news is that while skinny people have low levels of muscle mass, that means they’re much further from their genetic potential.
 It’s much easier to build muscle at first (often called newbie gains) with a decent workout plan.
 You could even tell your build new muscle despite eating in a calorie deficit—this is called body recomposition.
 We’ll cover more about what a skinny fat woman should look for in a workout to match their body soon.

-A good plan will include both:
+A good workout plan for skinny fat girls will include:

-- Daily walks
+- Daily step goal